fortana-co/request.js/README.md

 ### TypeScript
-__request.js__ ships with [TypeScript declarations](https://github.com/fortana-co/request.js/blob/master/index.d.ts) and works great with TypeScript, with a few caveats.
+__request.js__ ships with [TypeScript declarations](https://github.com/fortana-co/request.js/blob/master/index.d.ts) and works great with TypeScript.
+[Check out examples here](https://github.com/fortana-co/request.js/blob/master/test.ts).

-First, make sure you enable `esModuleInterop` if you're using TypeScript to compile your application.
+Make sure you enable `esModuleInterop` if you're using TypeScript to compile your application.
 This option is enabled by default if you run `tsc --init`.

 Regarding convenience methods, you can't do this: